-Where are your pelvic floor muscles located?
+Where are pelvic floor muscles?

-Read on now to learn the first steps for how to strengthen your pelvic floor with:
+Read on now to learn how to:

-- Where is your pelvic floor?
+- Find your pelvic floor

-- Where are pelvic floor muscles?
+- Feel your pelvic floor exercises

 Where are pelvic floor muscles is by Pelvic Floor Physiotherapist Michelle Kenway.
 Michelle is the author of Inside Out, the internationally acclaimed guide to pelvic floor exercises.

-The external genital sex organs in men (penis and scrotum) and women (vulva i.e. labia, clitoris and vaginal entrance) lie below or outside the pelvic floor.
+The external genital sex organs in men (penis and scrotum) and women (vulva i.e. labia, clitoris and vaginal entrance) lie below (outside) the pelvic floor.
 In contrast the important organs called the pelvic organs (bladder, uterus, rectum and anal canal) all sit above the pelvic floor.
 The pelvic floor has an opening in both men and women through which the urine tube, vagina and back passage pass through.